wherewhere/CoreAppUWP/README.md

 # CoreAppUWP
-UWP running on .net core app
+UWP running on .NET Core App

+## How to unlock Windows App SDK
+Import the registry file [EnableUWPWindow.reg](./EnableUWPWindow.reg) to unlock the Windows App SDK for UWP.